Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment during data taking

 \subsection{Automated alignment}

 During data taking the different components of the pixel detector may shift because of changes in the magnetic field or the temperature.
 To account for these shifts, an automated alignment procedure was implemented for Run~2 so that fast updates of the alignment parameters can be provided within 48 hours.
-This alignment procedure runs as part of the prompt calibration loop~(PCL)~\cite{Cerminara:2121263}, which processes several routines to control and automatically updates different detector-related parameters.
+This alignment procedure runs as part of the prompt calibration loop~(PCL)~\cite{Cerminara:2121263}, which processes several routines to control and automatically update different detector-related parameters.

-The alignment routine itself is based on a total of 36 degrees of freedom to account for the movement of the high-level structures in the pixel detector, namely two half barrels and two half cylinders in each of the two endcaps.
-For each of these structures, corrections for the positions~($x,y,z$) as well as the rotations~($\theta_x,\theta_y,\theta_z$) are derived using the \MILLEPEDE-II alignment algorithm.
+The alignment routine itself is based on a total of 36 degrees of freedom to account for the movement of the high-level structures in the pixel detector, namely two half barrels and two half cylinders in each of the two endcaps (six substructures in total).
+For each of these structures, corrections for the positions~($x,y,z$) as well as the rotations~($\theta_x,\theta_y,\theta_z$) are derived using the \MILLEPEDE-II alignment algorithm (six corrections for each of the six substructures).
 The alignment is performed using tracks from the inclusive L1 trigger data set.
-If the position of a structure changes by 5, 10, or 15\mum in the $x$, $y$, or $z$ direction, respectively, or rotates by 30\unit{$\mu$rad}, the alignment parameters are updated for the prompt reconstruction of the next run.
+If the position of a structure changes by 5, 10, or 15\mum in the $x$, $y$, or $z$~direction, respectively, or rotates by 30\unit{$\mu$rad}, the alignment parameters are updated for the prompt reconstruction of the next run.
 Figure~\ref{fig:PCL_Run2016} shows the results of the alignment routine for an arbitrary run in the 2016 data set.
 For this run, the deployment of a new set of alignment constants was triggered by the movement of one of the endcap half cylinders in the $z$~direction.

 Figure~\ref{fig:PCL_trend} shows the movement of the two BPIX half cylinders in the $x$~direction as a function of the delivered integrated luminosity during Run~2.
 In general, a stable performance of the automated alignment fit was observed over the full range of Run~2.
 Compared with 2017, a few larger movements can be observed in 2018 related to the presence of residual misalignments not covered by the degrees of freedom used in the alignment during data taking.
 The beginning of data taking in each of the three years shows a period where the automated deployment of the alignment constants was not active.
 In 2016 and 2017 these periods show only small movements.
 The movements in the corresponding period of 2018 are at a stable high level, indicating that the alignment was not corrected by an automated update.